Aider-AI/aider/aider/website/docs/faq.md

 If you would like to force it on, you can run aider with `--map-tokens 1024`.

-## How do I include the git history in the context?
+## How do I include the git history in the chat?

 When starting a fresh aider session, you can include recent git history in the chat context.
 This can be useful for providing the LLM with information about recent changes.
 To do this: